 It’s also worth noting that Grassy Hollow Road is not well maintained and thus a high-clearance vehicle is recommended.
 I felt fine doing it in my SUV (even without the four-wheel-drive engaged), but would not have wanted to tackle this road in my car.
 Scroll to the bottom for a bit more about driving on this road.

 No matter how you access the falls, the first major waterfall you’ll come to is Big Falls.
 Big Falls is approximately 30-35 feet in height and is the tallest waterfall on Heberly Run.
 It’s also the hardest of the three to get to.

-Parking for Big Falls is roughly 0.6 of a mile passed the gate on Grassy Hollow Road.
+Parking for Big Falls is roughly 0.6 of a mile past the gate on Grassy Hollow Road.
 As of May 2018, there is a sign on the righthand side of the road that says Big Falls.
-Just beyond the sign is a small pull off big enough for one car.
+Just beyond the sign is a small pull-off big enough for one car.
 If you park here, make sure you pull off of the road far enough so that cars can pass.

 The parking area for Big Falls can be found at the following coordinates: 41.327683, -76.352117.

 There’s no defined trail or easy way to get down to Big Falls, which sits 150 below Grassy Hollow Road.
 If you are going to skip one of these three waterfalls, this is the one to skip as its by far the hardest to see.